Zamia: Conservation

 Most species of Zamia are prized as ornamental plants, but are difficult to propagate and slow growing.
 As a result, Zamia plants are often over-collected, threatening to wipe out populations or whole species.
 In order to protect wild populations, scientists working with Zamia species no longer publish the exact locations of populations.

 Karyology

 Zamia is the only genus in the cycads that has variation in karyotypes between species, specifically in the chromosome number.
 Diploid chromosome numbers in Zamia include 2n=16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, and 28.
 Some Zamia species have varying numbers of diploid chromosomes within the species.
 The odd diploid chromosome numbers occur in species with more than one chromosome number.

 Phylogeny

 The genus Zamia is a cycad, a type of gymnosperm.
 Gymnosperms are seed plants that do not have flowers.
 Cycads are formally the Division Cycadophyta, Class Cycadopsida, Order Cycadales.
 Cycadales includes two families, Cycadaceae and Zamiaceae.
+Cycadaceae has one genus, Cycas.
 Zamiaceae has nine genera, including Zamia.

 Despite the ancient history of cycads, species diversity in Zamia is geologically recent.
 Calonje et al. found a stem age for Zamia of 68.28 million years ago (mya), and a crown age of 9.54 mya.